dimalypai/mil-masters-thesis-chalmers/docs/Notes.md

 * Kinding (arrows for type operators, but only * for types and type variables)
 * Typing rules
-* OOLang: Maybe only for Ref
+* OOLang: Maybe only for Ref.
+But what about method call with `?`
 * References in MIL, no need in pure State